rbonifac/GettingAndCleaningDataProject/Codebook.md

 ## Raw Data collection background

-This info was provided by the following research project and team:
+This info was provided by the following research project team:

  Human Activity Recognition Using Smartphones Dataset Version 1.0